-EU DisinfoLab is involved in European projects that seek to empower individuals by providing them with the tools and tips for improving their media and digital literacy skills, as well as their ability to critically think.
+EU DisinfoLab is involved in a number of European projects that seek to build connections throughout the counter-disinformation community to share knowledge and resources, and to empower individuals by providing them with the tools and tips for improving their media and digital literacy skills and critical thinking.

 EU DisinfoLab is excited to be one of the co-founders of the European Digital Media Observatory for Belgium and Luxembourg (EDMO BELUX), a Belgian and Luxembourgish hub for research on digital media and disinformation.